OPE statistics from higher-point crossing: Discussion

 \bea \sqrt{\overline{C_{LLH}^2}} &\sim& 16^{-\frac{\Delta_H}{2}} e^{-\frac{S}{4}} \Delta_H^{2\Delta_L-\frac{c+1}{8}} \\ \sqrt{\overline{C_{HHH}^2}} &\sim& \left(\frac{27}{16}\right)^{\frac{3\Delta_H}{2}}e^{-\frac{3S}{4}}\Delta_H^{\frac{5c-11}{72}} \\ \overline{C_{LLH}^3C_{HHH}}&\sim& \left(\frac{3\sqrt{3}}{16}\right)^{3\Delta_H}e^{-\frac{9 S}{4} }\Delta_H^{6\Delta_L-\frac{19+11c}{36}} \eea

 Putting everything together we find

 which is indeed exponentially suppressed confirming that non-Gaussianities are small.
-Note that the exponential terms in $\Delta_H$ as well as the power law contributions that depend on $\Delta_L$ and $c$ exactly cancel out.
+Note that the exponential terms in $\Delta_H$ as well as the power-law contributions that depend on $\Delta_L$ and $c$ exactly cancel out.
 In the end, this must come from the Virasoro crossing kernel, but we find it remarkable.